jcervas/class-cmu-84-721/syllabus.md

 **ADD JUDICIARY SECTION**: Adam Bonica & Maya Sen, The Judicial Tug of War: How Lawyers, Politicians, and Ideological Incentives Shape the American Judiciary (Cambridge University Press) (2021)

+### Public Opinion

-**Public Opinion Section**: James A. Stimson, Tides of Consent: How Public Opinion Shapes American Politics (Cambridge University Press 2nd edition) (2015)
+- James A. Stimson, Tides of Consent: How Public Opinion Shapes American Politics (Cambridge University Press 2nd edition) (2015)

 What is public opinion?
 Where does it come from?

-Kinder and Kalmoe, Neither liberal nor conservative, chs.
+- Kinder and Kalmoe, Neither liberal nor conservative, chs.
 1 and 2; Provides an excellent overview of Converse’s argument and subsequent debate
 Zaller, Nature and origins, Chs.
 2, 3, 4, 7.
 Carefully review pages 53-54, summary of axioms on page 58, pages 74-75, 91-96, 113-114, figure 7.4 (p.
 143), figure 8.2 (p.
 156).

 “Time for a Change.” https://www.tandfonline.com/doi/epdf/10.1080/08913811.2018.1470859?needAccess=true&role=button (Accessed August 13, 2023).